henriquejaques/trello-mcp-server/README.md

 ### Basic Operations
 - "Show me all my boards"
+- "Create a new board called 'Q1 Project Planning'"
 - "What lists are in the 'Project Management' board?"
 - "Create a new card called 'Review documentation' in the 'To Do' list"
 - "Update the description of the 'Website redesign' card"